AgoraLab/agora-chat-uikit/ios/advanced-features-and-customizations/customize_group_details_page.md

 ## 2. Customize a group details list item

 Configure the data source in the `CollectionView` of the header button of the group details page with `Appearance.contact.detailExtensionActionItems`.
 The event listening is the same as above.
 Adding items is the same as the following code.
-First, integrate contact inheritance and register the detail page into `EaseChatUIKit`, then set `ComponentsRegister.shared.GroupInfoController = MineGroupDetailViewController.self`.
+First, integrate contact inheritance and register the detail page into `AgoraChatUIKit`, then set `ComponentsRegister.shared.GroupInfoController = MineGroupDetailViewController.self`.

 ``` swift
 final class MineGroupDetailViewController: GroupInfoViewController {